Those hangers that seem to multiply like rabbits after shopping trips or a trip to the dry cleaner can be repurposed into some pretty nifty ideas.

 Whether they’re made of metal, plastic or wood, those old hangers can be repurposed into functional and fun crafts.
 Here are some clever ideas.

 A little spray paint and an artistic eye can make hangers a striking work of art, ideal for any room in the house or on an entry door.

 Not feeling so crafty?
 Simply repurpose an old hanger into a reading rack.
-Use the hanger as it is, hang it on a hook, nail or door handle, and drape magazines, newspapers or other reading materials over the bar.
+Use the hanger as it is, hang it on a hook, nail or door handle and drape magazines, newspapers or other reading materials over the bar.
 If you’re among the many who like to have some bathroom reading material, this is a great idea for hanging in the toilet area.
 Just sayin’!

 Speaking of bathrooms and hangers, you can turn a hanger upside down and make it a simple towel rack.
 This works best with sturdy wooden hangers (to handle those heavy wet towels).
-Attach the hanger to the wall, making sure there is enough room to get a towel over the bar comfortably.
+Attach the hanger to the wall, making sure there is enough room to get a towel over the bar easily.

 Hangers are great for, well, hanging things, right?
 Turns out there are plenty of other uses for hangers beside holding clothes.
 How about using the hanger to hold sunglasses folded over the bar, scarves or even paper towel rolls?
 Craft rooms and wrapping stations can use unwanted hangers to keep spools of ribbon or threads within easy reach (you’ll need to cut the bar to be able to add the spools).

 If you don’t mind using tools and a little elbow grease, turn your old wooden hangers into handy coat hooks that make a bold decorating statement.
 Or a jewelry hanger that can be stored anywhere in tight spaces.
 Or even a brilliant dish rack made of repurposed wooden hangers.